XSEDE Allocation Policies

 On average, more than 70 percent of Research requests receive allocations.
 However, some allocations may be for less than the level requested.
 To help ensure that you receive the allocation needed for you to successfully complete your research project, it is important that you provide an appropriate level of justification.
 The single most important review criterion is the justification of the resource request in the Main Document of the request.
 Inadequate justification for requested resources is often the reason for reduced or denied allocations.
 This section provides policies and guidelines to help you craft a successful submission.

-In short, the bulk of the Main Document should focus on the resource request, whether for compute, storage, or advanced support.
+In short, the bulk of the Main Document should focus on the resource request, whether for compute, storage, or [Extended Collaborative Support Services]](https://www.xsede.org/ecss).

 - For compute resources, the request should address the appropriateness of the computational methodology, the algorithmic capabilities that make this problem a good fit for the requested systems, and the rationale for the number of runs being proposed.

-The Main Document of a request for resources will succinctly state the scientific impact of the research to be conducted, and the existing merit-reviewed supporting grants for the research should be listed in the POPS forms.
+XRAC proposals for large allocations request resources that represent a significant investment of the National Science Foundation.
+The XRAC review process therefore strives to be as rigorous as for equivalent NSF proposals.
+The Main Document of a request for resources will succinctly state the scientific impact of the research to be conducted, and the existing merit-reviewed supporting grants for the research should be listed in the XRAS forms together with a clear description of the part that will be facilitated by the compute allocation.

 If the research has had independent review and has been deemed worthy of scientific support as demonstrated by current financial support from a national agency or foundation, the scientific merit and approach will not be subject to further review by the XRAC.